-- In August 2017, the Minister of Agriculture, Forestry and Ι. Fisheries instructed a business that sold two imported processed food stuffs in subdivided packages without labelling the country of origin, as required by the Food Labeling Act, that it should inspect the labelling of all food sold in retail stores affiliated to the business immediately, and should sell food after promptly correcting the labelling to be in accordance with the Food Labeling Standards. - In June 2020, the CAA ordered a cigarette manufacturer II. to pay a surcharge of approximately JPY 552 million under the AUPMR, because while the manufacturer had made representations in advertisements displayed at convenience stores, etc. about a limited-period promotion to receive discounts, etc., the manufacturer conducted the limited-period promotion repeatedly, changing advertisements after the limited period had passed.
+- I. In March 2022, the Minister of Agriculture, Forestry and Fisheries instructed businesses selling clams labelled as produced in Kumamoto Prefecture, despite actually being produced in China or South Korea, that they should sell clams after promptly correcting the labelling to comply with the Food Labelling Standards. - II.
+In June 2020, the CAA ordered a cigarette manufacturer to pay a surcharge of approximately JPY 552 million under the AUPMR, because while the manufacturer had made representations in advertisements displayed at convenience stores, etc. about a limited-period promotion to receive discounts, etc., the manufacturer conducted the limited-period promotion repeatedly, changing advertisements after the limited period had passed.
 This is the highest surcharge under the AUPMR so far.